Csm250: Engineering Your Career Path

 - Acquire the necessary job search skills to succeed in taking personal responsibility for the management of their own careers.

 The Colorado School of Mines Career Center is committed to embracing the inclusion and diversity of our campus community, thereby creating equal opportunity for everyone.
 We feel that acknowledging, respecting, and promoting each student and graduate, with their distinctive combination of age, sex, gender (including gender identity and gender expression), race, ethnicity, religion, national origin, disability, sexual orientation, veteran status or military service, and socioeconomic background, brings a creative, innovative and valued new workforce to our family of employers.

-Those with accessibility needs, concerns or requests are encouraged to contact L. Jane Cain at 303-273-3233, email@example.com.
+Those with accessibility accommodations or support needs are encouraged to contact L. Jane Cain at 303-273-3233, email@example.com.